gitter-badger/node-mysql-wrapper/README.md

     });

+     */

-    //EXTEND THE MODEL EXAMPLE:
+   /*  //EXTEND THE MODEL EXAMPLE:
-    MySQLModel.extend("mailExists", function (mail, callback) {//this is a shared custom function extends for all models.
+    _W.extend("mailExists", function (mail, callback) {// OR MySQLModel.extend... this is a shared custom function extends for all models.

         //this =  the caller's MySQLModel, for example this =  the new  MySQLModel("users",{}), where this.table.name = "users", look at the next function. this.connection.query("SELECT COUNT(*) FROM " + this.table.name + " WHERE mail = " + this.connection.escape(mail), function (err, results) {